 Translated from the French by Dady Chery for Haiti Chery

-The Public Works Committee of Haiti’s Senate met on Thursday, August 11, 2011 with Ministry of Public Works, Transportation and Communication (MPTC) representative, Jacques Gabriel, about several ongoing projects attributed to the Interim Haiti Recovery Commission (IHRC) and other important issues.
-Committee Chairman, John William Jeanty said that the meeting with Minister Gabriel shed light on what he calls IHRC “bluffs.”
+The Public Works Committee of Haiti’s Senate met on Thursday, August 11, 2011 with Ministry of Public Works, Transportation and Communication (MPTC) Representative, Jacques Gabriel, about several ongoing projects attributed to the Interim Haiti Recovery Commission (IHRC), and other important issues.
+The Committee Chairman, Senator John William Jeanty, said that the meeting with Minister Gabriel shed light on what he calls IHRC “bluffs.”

 According to the understanding of the second Senator from the Nippes Department after the meeting,